Governance Without the Monolith

 Dashboards glow.

-And somehow, nobody can confidently answer whether the release is actually ready.
+Somehow, nobody can confidently answer whether the release is actually ready.

 That happens because many governance models measure activity instead of readiness.